SunnysideAaron/wetesa-0/docs/Decision Records/Architecture/ADR-002 Database Columns.md

 ## Other Possible Options

+ACTION_WORD_date, ACTION_WORD_datetime, ACTION_WORD_time (times without date.),
+ACTION_WORD_datetime_user_tz (timezone of user), ACTION_WORD_time_user_tz (timezone of user)

+Examples:
+created_date, created_time, created_datetime, effective_start_date,
+effective_end_datetime, created_time_user_tz

+This just says what the column is.
+There is certainly an argument against including column types in column names but perhaps this would be a good exception.

 ## Not an Option
-- How about xyz_at for a timestamp and xyz_on for a date field - eg start_at or start_on?
+- ACTION_WORD_at for a timestamp and ACTION_WORD_on for a date field - eg start_at or start_on?
-  - Not too bad but if going that far then just use _date and _time.
+  - No way a group of developers keep a mix straight.